tytydraco/yessleep/out/The_Gothic_Hooters.md

 &#x200B;

 I'd only been in the bathroom for less than a minute.
 They probably thought I would be there for a couple more minutes, which meant I had time so long as I was careful.
 I crept out of the bathroom and was about to make my way outside when I saw the teenager was still here.
 Her hands were on her hips and her back was turned to me, but it was clear she was a lookout.
+As I approached, she sang a creepy song under her breath.
+"Greedy capitalist farmers poisoning our women & men with nitrates & preservatives, we're going to kill you..."
 I reached out and took the knife from her skirt.
 She must have felt my hand because she gasped and wheeled around, but by then I'd already put her neck in a chokehold with my arms. "help," she tried to shout, but her voice was muffled.
 I held on until she went limp, but I checked to make sure she was still breathing.
 I didn't want to kill anyone, just knocking her out was my goal and I succeeded.
 I lifted up her body and put her inside the men's bathroom in one of the toilet stalls, a good place to hide her.

 &#x200B;